L-Carnitine is an incredibly popular and well-researched supplement.

 And, they’re available in powders, capsules, and liquids.
 Let’s be honest with ourselves, capsules are almost always easier.
 Sometimes you pay for the convenience, though, so that’s also reflected in our ranking.

 The more common side effect is stomach discomfort and nausea.
-It seems to be tolerated better if you have something in your stomach already.
+Many people seem to tolerate l-carnitine better if they have something in their stomach.